mattparko/liberty-workshop/06_exercise5.md

       selfHeal: true" | oc apply -n $NAMESPACE -f -
 ```

 Jump back into the ArgoCD web console and watch your changes take place.
+Select the `petclinic` application to view its resources.

 Once your Petclinic application is synchronised, have a quick explore of the OpenShift resources (pods, services, routes, volumes, etc) in your prod namespace.
 It should all feel very familiar since you've deployed this before.
 The major difference now is that you defined your Open Liberty application entirely in Git and let the cluster take care of the rest.
 We'll further explore what this means in practice in the next step.